Black Hole Sun: Commercial performance

 "Black Hole Sun" was released as a single in mid-1994.
-It became the most successful song from Superunknown on American rock charts, and became the band's best-known song overall.
-It appeared on Billboard magazine's Hot 100 Airplay chart, reaching the top 30.
-The following week it debuted on the Top 40 Mainstream, where it peaked at number nine in its eighth week and remained on the chart until its 20th week.
-The song peaked at number one on the Billboard Mainstream Rock Tracks chart where the song spent a total of seven weeks at number one.
-The song peaked at number two on the Billboard Modern Rock Tracks chart and was the number one track for the year of 1994, the only song to not peak at number one to be named the number one song of the year on this chart to date.
+It became the most successful song from Superunknown on American rock charts and became the band's best-known song overall.
+On the Billboard Mainstream/Top 40 chart, it peaked at number nine during its eighth week and remained on the chart until its 20th week.
+The song peaked at number one on the Billboard Album Rock Tracks chart, where it spent a total of seven weeks at number one.
+It also peaked at number two on the Billboard Modern Rock Tracks chart and was ranked the number-one modern rock track of 1994.
 At the 1995 Grammy Awards, "Black Hole Sun" received the award for Best Hard Rock Performance and received a nomination for Best Rock Song.

 Outside the United States, the single was released in Australia, France, Germany, and the United Kingdom.
 In Canada, the song reached the top 10 on the RPM 100 Hit Tracks chart.
 It remained in the top 10 for three weeks and became the band's highest-charting song in Canada.
 "Black Hole Sun" reached the UK top 20 and was the last single from the album that charted in the UK top 20; it remains the band's highest-charting single in the UK.
 "Black Hole Sun" debuted at number 10 in Australia but quickly descended the chart; however, widespread airplay and a promotional visit to Australia stimulated a resurgence of interest in Superunknown.
 "Black Hole Sun" would peak at number six on the Australian Singles Chart.
 "Black Hole Sun" reached the top 30 in Germany, the Netherlands, and New Zealand, and was a top-10 success in France and Ireland.
 It topped the Icelandic Singles Chart for a week and was a moderate top-20 success in Sweden.
 The single has sold over three million copies worldwide.